Alfresco/docs-alfresco/content-services/latest/develop/oop-ext-points/rest-api-java-wrapper.md

     }
 }
 ```

+See also [manage associations](#manageassociations) for information on how to list secondary child associations for a node.

 ## Filter contents of a folder
 To filter listed contents of a folder in the repository use the `listNodeChildren` method of the